 - Right-of-way: Only right-of-way transactions in excess of \$500,000 shall be considered for advance reimbursement.
 The advanced reimbursement shall be based on an accepted written appraisal or sales contract.
 Adjustments to this estimate based on actual costs shall be reconciled with SBCTA within 30 days of close of escrow and subject to the provisions governing right-of-way purchase established in Policy VMS-25. - Construction: The advanced reimbursement shall be based on an awarded construction contract in excess of \$10,000,000.
 The amount to be advanced to the local jurisdiction shall not be greater than 10% of the public share of total project cost or of three months estimated peak burn rate for the project, whichever is less.
 The advanced reimbursement shall be used to help provide liquidity to the local jurisdiction for payment to the contractor and shall be reconciled at the end of the construction phase of the project.
-SBCTA shall reimburse jurisdiction invoices, in addition to the advanced reimbursement amount, until the public share amount remaining in the contract is equivalent to the advanced reimbursement, after which the advanced reimbursement shall satisfy SBCTA reimbursement requirements.
+SBCTA shall reimburse jurisdiction invoices, in addition to the advanced reimbursement, after which the advanced reimbursement shall satisfy SBCTA reimbursement requirements.